SujalLakhani/SujalLakhani/README.md

 # Hi, I'm Sujal Lakhani! 👋

-I have recently completed my Bachelor of Engineering degree in Information Technology and currently working as a Web Development Intern at Rapidops Inc., Ahmadabad, Gujarat.
+I have recently completed my Bachelor of Engineering degree in Information Technology and currently working as a Jr. Software Engineer at Rapidops Inc., Ahmadabad, Gujarat.
 I have keen interest in problem solving and software development technologies.
 I am committed to continuously enhancing my technical proficiency to make significant contributions to both society and the organization.

 <br/>

 ## 🚀 About Me
 I'm an Angular, MERN stack and Android app Developer.
-I have build many projects with Java For Android, React.js, Node.js, Express.js, MongoDB, SQL, REST API and Python.
+I have build many projects with Java, React.js, Node.js, Express.js, MongoDB, SQL, REST API and Python.
 I also have initial level knowledge of Machine Leaning Algorithems.
 I like to solve competitive coding problems in online platforms like Codechef and Leetcode.

 <br/>

 🤖 This days I am learning about Machine learning and how to use Tensorflow.

-👩‍💻 I'm currently working as a Web Developer Intern in Angular
+👩‍💻 I'm currently working as a Jr. Software Engineer in Angular

 🧠 Recently I had learned about Angular and TypeScript.